Guided Visualization for Anxiety: Use Imagination to Feel Calm

 Engage All Senses

-Enhance realism: what do you hear, smell, feel?
-The more senses involved, the stronger the relaxation response.
+Make it more relatable: what do you hear, smell, feel?
+The more senses you engage, the deeper the relaxation.

 Short, Regular Sessions

-5 min/day is enough to build neural pathways.
-Track progress in a journal or an app like Insight Timer.
+Just 5 minutes a day can help strengthen your brain’s pathways.
+Keep track of your progress in a journal or use an app like Insight Timer.

 Integrating Visualization into Daily Life